rse/deepgram-cli/README.md

 Usage
 -----

-First, ensure the CLI has access to your Deepgram API key and optionally also to your DeepL API key:
+First, ensure the `deepgram` CLI has access to your **Deepgram** API key and optionally also to your **DeepL** API key:

 ```
 $ export DEEPGRAM_API_KEY="[...]" # mandatory
 $ export DEEPL_API_KEY="[...]"    # optional
 ```

-Then generate english SRT subtitles for a remote demo WAV file (containing english voice):
+Then generate english subtitles in SRT format for a remotely available demonstraton WAV file (containing english voice):

 ```
 # generate SRT captions/subtitles